-The contingencies selected for planning horizon analyses reference NERC TPL-001-4 Standards as a minimum analysis criteria [FAC-010-2.1R3.2].
+The contingencies selected for planning horizon analyses reference NERC TPL-001-4 Standards as a minimum analysis criteria [FAC-010-3 R3.2].

-Where appropriate, simulations of Special Protection System (SPS) actions are allowed and may be included in the studies.
-Inclusion of specific SPS actions will be determined by the impact the SPS would have on Facilities in the studies e.g. (If an SPS is not in the area and does not impact a Facility in the area, it would not be included).
-Also, if the impact of the SPS does not affect the type of limit being determined, it may not be included [FAC-010-2.1 R3.4].
+Where appropriate, simulations of actions by Remedial Action Schemes (RAS) or Automatic Mitigation Plans (AMP), as defined in ERCOT regional rules, are allowed and may be included in the studies.
+Inclusion of specific RAS or AMP actions will be determined by the impact the RAS or AMP would potentially have on Facilities in the studies (e.g., if a RAS or AMP is not in the area and does not impact a Facility in the area, it would not be included).
+Also, if the impact of the RAS or AMP does not affect the type of limit being determined, it may not be included [FAC-010-3 R3.4].

 Operations Horizon: